planmap-eu/3d-data-workshop-open-source-tools/README.md

 # 3d-data-workshop-open-source-tools

 The workshop will focus on three-dimensional data as point clouds and 3d meshes and their use for scientific application.
-We will provide a simple overview of several open source packages that can be used for the management, exploitation and visualization of different data types.
+We will provide a simple overview of several (very basic) open source packages that can be used for the management, exploitation and visualization of different data types.

 ## Indicative programme
  The workshop will require 2:00 hours.
 At the end tutors will be available for the interested ones willing to delve into more details.